How Much Does A Small Business Website Cost – with examples

 - Who is going to maintain the site after it has been launched?

-Below we go into these items in greater detail and provide an estimate of how much you should budget for each.
+The remainder of this article will delineate each item in greater detail and provide an estimate of how much you should budget for each.
 The prices listed are estimates based on our 18 years of experience designing and building business websites.

 Note: New Sites Often Cost More Than Redesigns

 Remember, when you’re starting a new website from scratch, so is the web designer.
-With no existing elements to work from, the designer can’t look at an existing site and study your current online brand nor can the design team examine the features and functionality that will be carried over to the new website and improved upon.
+With no existing elements to work from, the designer can’t look at an existing site and study your current online brand, nor can the design team examine the features and functionality that will be carried over to the new website and improved upon.
 If you are planning a redesign, we have a fairly complete instructional series on the benefits of a redesign.